-Buttonquail, and Subdesert Brush Warbler.
-We should see various other new trip birds as well.

-Overnight: Hotel Victory, Toliara

-Day 14.
-Flight to Tana, birding the city

-We fly back to Tana and bird sites around the fascinating capital city for Sooty Falcon, Eleonora's Falcon, Malagasy Pond Heron, and many other birds.

-Overnight: Relais des Plateaux, Tana

-Day 15.
-Departure

-After some final birding in the city, either your international flight leaves Tana for home, or we will fly out to Fort Dauphin for the Berenty extension.
+A coastal treat; the smart Red-tailed Tropicbird Day 14.
+Flight to Tana, birding the city We fly back to Tana and bird sites around this fascinating capital city for Sooty Falcon, Eleonora's Falcon, Malagasy Pond Heron, and many other birds.
+Overnight: Relais des Plateaux, Tana Day 15.
+Departure After some final birding in the city, either your international flight leaves Tana for home, or we will fly to Fort Dauphin for the Berenty extension.
+Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
+In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.
 ADDITIONAL EXTENSIONS:

-Please note that Madagascar is a huge island, and we offer remote extensions for some of Madagascar's toughest endemics, including Madagascan Serpent Eagle, Red Owl, Madagascan Pochard, and Sakalava Rail.

-Duration: 15 days Limit: 6-8

-Date: 17 - 31 October 2020 Start: Antananarivo (Tana) End: Antananarivo (Tana)

-Price: €5541 per person sharing, assuming 6-8 participants, plus €344 for the

-domestic flight, which we will book for you

-Single supplement: €724

-Price includes: Meals

-Accommodation

-Guiding fees

-Entrance fees

-All transport while on tour

-Bottled water throughout the tour

-Price excludes: International flights

-Flight back to Tana at the end of the tour

-Items of a personal nature, e.g. gifts

-Drinks Laundry

-Personal insurance

-Gratuities

-Please note that the detailed itinerary below cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
-In addition, we sometimes have to use a different international guide to the one advertised due to tour scheduling.